moikot/gluino/README.md

 ```

 ### Serialization
-Gluino library provides a very naive abstractions for serialization and deserialization.
+Gluino library provides a very basic abstractions for serialization and deserialization.
 In order to use those abstractions you need to implement the following interfaces for your platform:

-1. IContextFactory - responsible for creating the serialization and deserialization contexts
+1. IContextFactory - a factory responsible for creating the serialization and deserialization contexts
 * ISerializationContext - the context needed for serialization and contains methods like `setString`, `setInt` etc.
 * IDeserializationContext - the context needed for deserialization and contains methods like `getString`, `getInt` etc.